jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 61A Power to transfer employees
 (1) Where the chief executive of a Department at any time finds in respect of any duties being carried out by the Department—all or any of the persons who are carrying out those duties may subject to the relevant employment agreement either—
-  (a) That those duties are no longer to be carried out by the Department; or (b) That a greater number of persons is employed on those duties than is considered by the chief executive to be necessary for the efficient carrying out of those duties,—
+  (a) that those duties are no longer to be carried out by the Department; or (b) that a greater number of persons is employed on those duties than is considered by the chief executive to be necessary for the efficient carrying out of those duties,—
-  (c) Be appointed by the chief executive to other positions in the same Department; or (d) Be appointed by the chief executive of any other Department to positions in that other department.
+  (c) be appointed by the chief executive to other positions in the same Department; or (d) be appointed by the chief executive of any other Department to positions in that other department.
 (2) Nothing in sections 60, 61, and 65 of this Act shall apply in relation to any appointment made under this section.
 (3) Before making an appointment under this section, the chief executive responsible for the appointment shall consult with the employee about the proposed appointment.